microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ### Movement Is Not Copy

 `SharedTree` allows subtrees to be moved from one location to another.
+Edits made to a subtree before it is moved will still apply even if they end up (because of concurrency) being applied after the subtree moves.
-This is different from inserting a new copy of the moved subtree at the destination (and deleting the original at the source) because of what it means for concurrent edits.
+This is different from inserting a new copy of the moved subtree at the destination (and deleting the original at the source).

 Consider the following scenario:
-Alice moves a sticky note from one list to another, while Bob concurrently edits the text of the note.
+Alice moves a sticky note from one page to another, while Bob concurrently edits the text of the note.
 If the move were just a copy, then, if Alice's edit were to be sequenced first, Bob's edit would not apply to the copy at the destination.